nagavenu1595/AI-Enabled-Multi-Robot-Obstacle-Avoidance-and-Navigation-System/README.md

 - **Priority Arbiter:** Resolves deadlocks when robots meet at intersections using Robot ID hierarchy.
 - **Motor Control:** Closed-loop PWM regulation via the MX1508 for straight-line driving and accurate 90° turns.

+# COMPLETED

+# Multi-Agent Path Finding (MAPF) Simulation

+This project implements **Time-Expanded A\*** to generate **collision-free paths** for multiple robots moving on a grid.

+---

+## 🚦 Collision Avoidance Features

+### 1. Vertex Collision
+No two robots are allowed to occupy the **same grid cell at the same timestep**.

+### 2. Edge Collision
+Robots are prevented from **swapping positions** in a single timestep (head-on collision prevention).

+### 3. Sequential Planning
+- Robots plan their paths one by one.
+- Each robot considers the **already planned paths** of previously planned robots.
+- Ensures cooperative, conflict-free movement.

+### 4. Synchronized Cycles
+All robots move **step-by-step in sync**, meaning:
+- Each robot completes the current movement step before the next step begins.

+---

+## 🧱 Obstacle Avoidance
+- Cells marked **`1`** represent obstacles.
+- Cells marked **`0`** represent free space.
+- The pathfinding algorithm navigates only through free cells.

+#PENDING
+-Improving software simulation
+-Hardware simulation